ladybirdweb/faveo-server-images/_pages/home.md

 We have created script for simple, one click installtion of Faveo, this script supports Apache webserver on Ubuntu 20.04, 22.04 and Debian 11 (Bullseye).

  **For Faveo Helpdesk Installation script**
-* click on the below link and download the file "faveo-autoscript.sh" once downloaded copy the file to the linux server where we need to install faveo.
+* Click on the below link and download the file "faveo-autoscript.sh" once downloaded copy the file to the linux server where we need to install faveo.

 * [Installation Script](/installation-scripts/FaveoInstallationScripts/faveo-autoscript.sh)